 Huw Stephens has been a champion of new music for 20 years.
 During his visit to Russia, Huw looked at the creative growth of some of the artists that he has helped champion, including artists like Catfish and the Bottlemen, Little Simz and The 1975.

-As presenter of BBC Music Introducing, Huw will describe in detail how BBC Music Introducing works.
+As presenter of BBC Music Introducing, Huw described in detail how BBC Music Introducing works.
 Bringing artists from across the UK to the attention of the public, it is a unique and productive way of discovering new artists and giving them exposure.
 BBC Music Introducing has its own stages at festivals and works across genres to increase the exposure of artists it champions.

-Huw will talk about how artists can stand out, what they have to do to get their music played on the radio, and what he looks for when he compiles playlists.
+Huw talked about how artists can stand out, what they have to do to get their music played on the radio, and what he looks for when he compiles playlists.
 He will take questions from the audience about music and radio programmes and the UK music industry in general, from live bookings to management in the field of music.

 New Holland Island, Pavilion